 WHEDA Capital Access DPA

 WHEDA also offers the Capital Access DPA program for buyers using either of the agency’s first mortgage programs (Advantage Conventional or FHA).
-The program is a 30-year fixed-rate mortgage with a zero-percent interest rate and no monthly payments.
+The program offers $7,500 in assistance in a 30-year fixed-rate mortgage with no interest and no monthly payments.
 There are income limits to qualify, but they’re different from the first mortgage requirements and typically lower, according to the agency.

 Other Wisconsin homebuyer assistance programs